Просим прощения, но информация доступна только на английском языке

 • Use x86_64 build if running 64-bit mode.
 Binary without x86_64 in its name is 32-bit.
 Use pentium4/core2/opteron binaries even your processor is 64-bit capable but you are running 32-bit.

-• GCC, GCC4 or ICC - all binaries are compatible with Asterisk built by any other compiler, use what is faster or better for you.
+• GCC4, ICC - all binaries are compatible with Asterisk built by any other compiler, use what is faster or better for you.

-• sse3 builds are only for newer P4 chips (Prescott) with SSE3 support, check for PNI flag in /proc/cpuinfo.
+• sse3 builds are for Prescott iteration of Pentium 4 chips with SSE3 support, check for PNI flag in /proc/cpuinfo.

 • ICC cores are not always the fastest, check with '(core) show translation recalc 10' on Asterisk console, ensure the box is idle or else timings will be inaccurate.